iia/Thirst/notifier/README.md

     sudo docker build -t thirst-notifier:latest .

+As an alternative to building and deploying the notifier service you can pull the Docker image from Docker Hub and execute the image on any machine with a working Docker installation.
+In this case use the following command to pull the image,

+        sudo docker pull iia86/thirst-notifier:latest

 Executing the Docker Image
 --------------------------
-The generated Docker image can be executed using the following command,
+If you built the Docker image locally then the generated Docker image can be executed using the following command,

         sudo docker run -i -t -d -p 4200:4200 --env-file thirst-notifier.env thirst-notifier:latest

+If the image was pulled from the registry then use the following command to execute the Docker image,

+        sudo docker run -i -t -d -p 4200:4200 --env-file thirst-notifier.env iia86/thirst-notifier:latest

 Variables must be provided in the **thirst-notifier.env** file which are essential for the Docker container.

-As an alternative to building and deploying the notifier service you can pull the Docker image from Docker hub and execute the image on any machine with a working Docker installation.

 Note that if you want to deploy the notifier service like this to a machine of your choice you have to put a custom firmware on the devices that you are using.